 In this section, we study the effect of k, i.e. the number of top data items requested, on performance.
 Figure 12 shows how execution cost increases over the uniform database, with increasing k up to 100, and the other parameters set as in Table 1.
 The execution cost of all three algorithms increases with k because more data items are needed to be returned in order to obtain the top-k data items.
 However, the increase is very small.
-The reason is that over the uniform database, when an algorithm (i.e. any of the three algorithms) stops its execution for a top-k query, with a high probability, it stops at the same position for a top-(k+1) query.
+The reason is that over the uniform database, when an algorithm (i.e. any of the three algorithms) stops its execution for a top-k query, with a high probability, it has seen also the k 1 th data item.
+Thus, with a high probability, it stops at the same position for a top-k query.

 Figures 13 and 14 show how execution cost increases with increasing k over two correlated databases with correlation parameter set to α =0.01 and α =0.001 respectively, and the other parameters set as in Table 1.
 For the database with α =0.01, i.e. the one which is less correlated, the impact of k is smaller.
 The reason is that when we run one of the three algorithms over a database with low correlation, it sees a lot of data items before stopping its execution.
-Thus, when it stops at a position for a top-k query, there is a high probability that it stops at the same position for a top-(k + 1) query.
+Thus, when it stops at a position for a top-k query, there is a high probability that it stops at the same position for a top-k query.
 But, for a highly correlated database, this probability is lower because the algorithm sees a small number of data items before stopping its execution.